 During the Advanced Open Water Certification course, you will learn about underwater navigation and about certain types of diving, such as deep, wreck, boat, multilevel, and drift diving.
 You can also choose to focus on particular diving interests, such as underwater photography.

-Yes.
+Yes, with time limits or comfort level demands, this is additional option is available.
 Please contact us for details and a price quote.

 Some other relevant information can be found here, But please call us if you have any questions!